CollegeBoreal/INF1042-201-18H-02/7.Monad/README.md

 ## Create a new Scala project (with Git Bash [Windows] or Terminal [Mac])

 Note:

    Replace MyID with your student ID

-   Position your prompt to the 7.Monad directory
+   Position your prompt at the `7.Monad` directory

 ```
 cd ~/Developer/INF1042-201-18H-02/7.Monad